-Holy Trinity CE Primary School use Target Tracker as a tool to track pupil progress against the New Curriculum.
-All Learning Objectives, which are known in school and referred to as Learning Challenges are taken from the New Curriculum.
-Teachers assess their pupil's progress against the Learning Challenges, Class teachers update their assessment knowledge on pupils regularly onto Target Tracker.
-Target Tracker provides clear information about individuals and groups of learners' progress quickly for class teachers, subject leaders and Senior Leaders.
-The system identifies children not on track to meet Age Related Expectations.
+Holy Trinity CE Primary School use Insight as a tool to track pupil progress against the National Curriculum.
+All Learning Challenges are taken from the National Curriculum.
+Teachers assess their pupil's progress against the Learning Challenges, Class teachers update their assessment knowledge on pupils regularly onto Insight.
+Insight provides clear information about individuals and groups of learners' progress quickly for class teachers, subject leaders and Senior Leaders.
+The system identifies children not on track, on track and exceeding Age Related Expectations (ARE).